The Alternative (Denmark): 2020 leadership crisis

 On 9 March, Uffe Elbæk left the party, saying he "no longer recognized" the party he founded.
 He was followed by three other member of the Folketing: Rasmus Nordqvist, Susanne Zimmer, and Sikandar Siddique.
 The fifth and last member of the Folketing, Torsten Gejl, decided to stay after some days of thought.
 Nordqvist subsequently joined the Socialist People's Party.
 Political analysts called the departures the death of The Alternative.
 In her reactions, Fock said she was saddened by the departures, but that it was a "new beginning" for The Alternative.

 Elbæk, Siddique and Zimmer would later form a new political party, the Independent Greens, with Siddique as leader.
 On 14 November 2020, Fock stepped down as leader of The Alternative.
 On 7 February 2021, the party announced that Mayor of Culture and Leisure in Copenhagen Franciska Rosenkilde as their new leader.

 Ahead of the 2022 Danish general election, Franciska Rosenkilde offered the Independent Greens and The Vegan Party a chance to form a united list to increase the chances of green representation in the Folketing, as all three parties were polling below the threshold.
 Siddique dismissed the plan.
 Elbæk later called for the Independent Greens and Alternative to merge, and eventually rejoined the old party, reducing the number of sitting FG MPs to two.

-In the general election of 1.
-November 2022, the Alternative received 3.3% of the vote, up from 3.0% in 2019, securing 6 mandates in the Folketing.
+In the general election of 1 November 2022, the Alternative received 3.3% of the vote, up from 3.0% in 2019, securing 6 mandates in the Folketing.

+Policies

+The party wants Denmark to make environmental sustainability the country's main priority.
+It wants fossil fuels to be phased out and renewable energy to be increased and used in their place, seeking Denmark to use 100% renewable energy by 2040.

+The Alternative supports the legalisation of cannabis in Denmark, including legal sales of cannabis and the legalisation of home growing.
+The party also supports an unconditional basic income.
+In regards to prison reform the party seeks to take inspiration from the Norwegian prison system.
+It also wants Denmark to adopt an effective four-day workweek and to reduce the work week to 30 hours.
+In regards to tax, the party wants to introduce a financial transaction tax and lower taxes for those on the lowest incomes.